ppy/osu-wiki/news/2026/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap.md

     </audio>
 </div>

-Producer [Cansol](https://osu.ppy.sh/beatmaps/artists/407), who has released songs for other World Cup iterations in the past, returns with a newly produced song for the osu!taiko World Cup 2026.
+Producer [Cansol](https://osu.ppy.sh/beatmaps/artists/407), who has released songs for other World Cup iterations in the past, returns with a newly produced osu! original for the osu!taiko World Cup 2026.
 [Jazz Invasion](https://osu.ppy.sh/beatmapsets/2530688#taiko/5593650) combines 178 beats per minute with an unique rhythm and a catchy melody.
 A perfect fit for the Quarterfinals' NM6 slot.
-Experience the ultimate Jazz Invasion by clicking on the banner and by checking out the showcase video below!
+Experience the ultimate Jazz Invasion by clicking on the banner to check out the map by [Nurend](https://osu.ppy.sh/users/9905079) and [uone](https://osu.ppy.sh/users/5321719) and by checking out the showcase video below!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/y-BsRNpkVUU" frameborder="0" allowfullscreen></iframe>
 </div>

----

 [![](/wiki/shared/news/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap/uynet-banner.jpg)](https://osu.ppy.sh/beatmapsets/2530668#taiko/5593610)